Psh09/CODTECH-Internship/Task-3/README.md

-# Task-4: Load Testing with Gatling
+# Task-3: Security Testing for Web Applications

 **COMPANY**: CODTECH IT SOLUTIONS